Tekhlay/hello-react-front-end/README.md

 ### Setup

-- Clone this repository by running `git clone https://github.com/Tekhlay/hello-rails-react.git` in your command line.
+- Clone this repository by running `git clone https://github.com/Tekhlay/hello-react-front-end.git` in your command line.

-- Navigate to the repository by running `cd hello-rails-react`.
+- Navigate to the repository by running `cd hello-react-front-end`.

 ### Install